 If any person, including a relative or friend of the candidate, gives or loans the candidate money "for the purpose of influencing any election for federal office," the funds are not considered personal funds of the candidate even if they are given to the candidate directly.
 Instead, the gift or loan is considered a contribution from the donor to the campaign, subject to the per-election limit and reportable by the campaign.
-This is true even if the candidate uses the funds for personal living expenses while campaigning.

 Bank loans used in connection with campaign

 Bank loans are not considered contributions from the bank if they comply with FEC regulations on bank loans.

 When a candidate obtains a bank loan for use in connection with their campaign, the loan is considered to be from the bank and not from the candidate’s personal funds.
 The candidate is acting as the agent of the campaign.